Amedeo91/react-json-table/README.md

 ## Installation
 Using node package manager:
 ```
-npm install react-json-table --save
+npm install react-json-table-v2 --save
 ```
-You can also use the built UMD files [react-json-table.js](https://github.com/arqex/react-json-table/blob/master/build/react-json-table.js)(6KB) and [react-json-table.min.js](https://github.com/arqex/react-json-table/blob/master/build/react-json-table.min.js)(3KB) if you want `JsonTable` globally or as an AMD package.
+You can also use the built UMD files [react-json-table.js](https://github.com/Amedeo91/react-json-table/blob/master/build/react-json-table.js)(6KB) and [react-json-table.min.js](https://github.com/Amedeo91/react-json-table/blob/master/build/react-json-table.min.js)(3KB) if you want `JsonTable` globally or as an AMD package.

 Half of the built version size is the code to create the UMD module.
 NPM version is really lightweight.